cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

       - 1.north-america.pool.ntp.org
 ~~~

-* The `properties` option allows you to add or override the settings to be applied to your Micro BOSH (by default it will use the [micro](https://github.com/cloudfoundry/bosh/blob/master/release/micro/openstack.yml) apply spec).
+* The `properties` option allows you to add or override the settings to be applied to your MicroBOSH.
+By default it will use the [micro](https://github.com/cloudfoundry/bosh/blob/master/release/micro/openstack.yml) apply spec.

 In this example we add/override several properties:

-* `director.max_threads` sets the number of concurrent threads Micro BOSH [director](/bosh/bosh-components.html#director) will use to perform some actions (i.e. the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
+* `director.max_threads` sets the number of concurrent threads MicroBOSH [director](/bosh/bosh-components.html#director) will use to perform some actions (i.e. the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
 * `hm.resurrector_enabled` enables the BOSH Health Monitor [Resurrector](/bosh/bosh-components.html#resurrector)  plugin.
 This plugin will lookup for jobs in a down state, and will try to resurrect (bring up) them.
-* `ntp` sets the [Internet Time Servers](http://www.ntp.org/) to be used to synchronize the clocks of new vms.
+* `ntp` sets the [Internet Time Servers](http://www.ntp.org/) to be used to synchronize the clocks of new VMs.

-### <a id="download_stemcell"></a>Download Micro BOSH stemcell ###
+### <a id="download_stemcell"></a>Download MicroBOSH stemcell ###

 Create a `stemcells` directory to store your stemcell files: